akshay-rakheja/personal-website-dev/content/jobs/Alpaca Markets/index.md

 - Develop, maintain and release a publishing cadence related to building products with Alpaca (both code and blogs)
 - Track using metrics the performance of said product launches
+- Collaborate with the growth and developer experience teams to quantify the ins and outs of Alpaca's business